TupleAustin/talks/ansible/intro.md

 - Help abstract and modularize Playbooks
 - Break up steps, variable definitions, etc. into a role that can be executed by name
 - [Ansible Galaxy](https://galaxy.ansible.com/) is the repository of communited maintained roles
+- Leverage these to make life less bad

 ```yaml
 # To execute roles in a Playbook...